Mungo Park (explorer): First journey

-On 26 September 1794 Mungo Park offered his services to the African Association, then looking for a successor to Major Daniel Houghton, who had been sent in 1790 to discover the course of the Niger River and had died in the Sahara.
+On 26 September 1794, Mungo Park offered his services to the African Association, then looking for a successor to Major Daniel Houghton, who had been sent in 1790 to discover the course of the Niger River and had died in the Sahara.
 Supported by Sir Joseph Banks, Park was selected.

 On 22 May 1795, Park left Portsmouth, England, on the brig Endeavour, a vessel travelling to Gambia to trade for beeswax and ivory.

 On 21 June 1795, he reached the Gambia River and ascended it 200 mi to a British trading station named Pisania.
 On 2 December, accompanied by two local guides, he started for the unknown interior.
 He chose the route crossing the upper Senegal basin and through the semi-desert region of Kaarta.
 The journey was full of difficulties, and at Ludamar he was imprisoned by a Moorish chief for four months.
 On 1 July 1796, he escaped, alone and with nothing but his horse and a pocket compass, and on the 21st reached the long-sought Niger River at Ségou, being the first European to do so.
 He followed the river downstream 80 mi to Silla, where he was obliged to turn back, lacking the resources to go further.
+Moreover, while traveling within Niger, many local inhabitants of the region would consistently think that he was himself a Moor, rather than European.